martinorkuma/martinorkuma/README.md

 - 👋 Hi, I’m Martin Orkuma
 - 👀 I’m an aspiring Data Scientist, Soldier, and Lifelong Learner.
 - 🌱 I’m currently working on a Master's degree in Biological Data Science.
-- 💞️ I’m looking to expand my skills in Python, Unix, WSL, Machine Learning, and Automation.
+- 💞️ I’m looking to expand my skills in Python, R, WSL, Machine Learning, and Automation.
 - 📫 How to reach me on [LinkedIn.](https://www.linkedin.com/in/martin-orkuma/)

 **Technical Skills:**